jasny/auth/README.md

 Setup
 ---

-`Jasny\Auth` is an abstract class.
+`Auth` is an abstract class.
 You need to extend it and implement the abstract methods `fetchUserById` and `fetchUserByUsername`.

 You also need to specify how the current user is persisted across requests.
 If you want to use normal PHP sessions, you